rickytwarner/BYUIBusinessCompetition/case-study-8.md

-CASE STUDY 8
+BYU-Idaho Student Business Competition Analysis
 ================
 Ricky Warner
 October 31, 2020

 # Background

-This was a project I created for my MATH 335 Data Wrangling and Visualization class.
-As part of project requirements, I had to clean sales data from a variety of student-run companies and
+As part of the Business Program at BYU-Idaho, all business students are required to create and manage a business as part of their degree.
+As part of one of our case studies for Data Wrangling and Visualization (MATH 335), we received a compiled list of all transactions across all student run businesses from April until July 2016.
+Our task was to clean the dates using the lubridate package and gain additional insights into the financials of each student run business.
+Below details some of the
+findings:

 ``` r
 cost <- cost %>%